ATicklishTomato/ResearchTopicsInDataMining/README.md

 ## Snellius supercomputer usage
 To run the code on the Snellius supercomputer, you need to copy the code to the supercomputer using `scp`.

+**IMPORTANT:** Do not forget to include a `wandb.login` file in the project root with your Weights and Biases API key.
+Using the CLI flag on Snellius isn't advised.

 After copying the code, you can run the code using the following command:
 ```bash
 sbatch snellius_job.bash